mobileadscom/o2o-redemption/README.md

 #### HTML structure should be as shown in views\pages\index.ejs

-which consist of 4 pages
+which consist of 5 pages
 - Main Coupon Page, which has the redeem button.
 The event of the button can be set to clicking or swiping.
 Triggering the button show the Confirmation Page.
 - Confirmation Page, consist of pin input and store selection (both are optional), and a 'confirm' button to redeem the coupon
 - Thank You Page, which is shown when coupon successfully redeemed.
 - Already Redeemed Page, which is shown when the coupon is already redeemed before.
+- Invalid Coupon Page, which is shown if the coupon is not registered.

 #### Coupon redemption settings